 How wilderness contributes to the Green Infrastructure programme

-The importance of wilderness and wild areas to a fully functioning ecosystem was stressed in a campaign launched by Wild Europe.
+The importance of wilderness and wild areas to a fully functioning ecosystem has been consistently promoted by Wild Europe.

-The EC’s Green Infrastructure programme has sought to establish priorities for restoration in particular, as related to Target 2 of the new EU Biodiversity Strategy which focuses on reinstatement of 15% of degraded ecosystems in Europe by 2020.
+The EU’s Green Infrastructure programme under the former 2010 Biodiversity Strategy sought to establish priorities for restoration, in particular as related to Target 2 which focused on reinstatement of 15% of degraded ecosystems in Europe by 2020.

-This target has been widely missed, and how to re-establish it effectively should form a key objective within the 2020-2030 EU Biodiversity Strategy.
+This target has been widely missed, and establishing a large scale restoration strategy forms a key objective in the 2020-2030 Biodiversity Strategy.

 “There is much the EC can do to enhance the already substantial contribution of wilderness to its Green Infrastructure programme – and it isn’t just about paying the bill.
 Facilitating new and innovative funding opportunities from ecosystem services and other sources is an equally important role”, said Toby Aykroyd, Wild Europe director.